Herb Jepko: Radio career

 The Herb Jepko Nitecap Show was idiosyncratic, never focusing on any single topic.
 Carrying a laid-back atmosphere inherent to its then-unusual 12:00 a.m. – 6:00 a.m. time slot, the show consisted entirely of listener call-ins: any subject the listener wished to talk about, no matter how trivial, was allowed, and the only forbidden topics were politics and denominational religion.
 Later, as the show became more popular, callers were limited to one call every two weeks of no more than 5 minutes.
 Jepko would run a music box known as "Tinkerbell", which played a rendition of the song "Never on Sunday", to indicate that the caller's time was up.

-Most of Jepko's listeners were elderly, invalids, shut-ins, and long-distance truckers, but many were also insomniacs who enjoyed hearing a friendly voice in the middle of the night.
-And with the radio broadcasting mostly abrasive, sarcastic and impatient talk hosts, Jepko, whose listeners affectionately called him "Herbie", was known for being warm, friendly, patient and thoroughly non-controversial.
-He told an interviewer in 1965 that he hoped his show would contribute to "good will and understanding", and that his listeners would feel they were part of a family.
+The majority of Jepko's listeners were elderly, shut-ins, long-distance truckers and invalids, but many were also night owls and insomniacs who enjoyed hearing a friendly voice in the middle of the night.
+Talk radio hosts were frequently abrasive, sarcastic and impatient, but Jepko, who was affectionately called "Herbie" by his listeners, was known for being warm, friendly, patient and thoroughly non-controversial.
+In 1965, he told an interviewer that he hoped his show would contribute to "good will and understanding", and that his listeners would feel they were part of a family.